UoMResearchIT/r-shinysender/README.md

 If your package is in a private repository, you will need to [generate a personal access token](https://github.com/settings/tokens), with the "repo" scope.
 Put the token in the `GITHUB_PAT` environment variable: `Sys.setenv(GITHUB_PAT="mytoken")`.
 The environment variable will need to be set before using `devtools::install_github()`, and when uploading your app.
 The token will be used to install the private repositories on the remote sever, but will not be stored on it.

 Locally hosted packages (i.e. an R package source that only exists on your local machine) cannot be included in the "bundle" that is sent to the remote server - you will need to put them on Github, and then install them as described above.
-This is because the remote machine has no way of getting the source for your loccal package.
+This is because the remote machine has no way of getting the source for your local package.

 ### Bioconductor